E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 Only PC-Admin is explicitly permitted.

-The ACL is then applied to the VTY lines.
+The ACL was then applied directly to the VTY lines.

 ```text
 line vty 0 15
  access-class VTY-MANAGEMENT in
 ```

-This is different from an ACL used to filter normal routed traffic.
+This differs from an ACL used to filter normal routed traffic.

-For normal interface traffic, an ACL might be applied using:
+An interface ACL is applied using:

 ```text
 ip access-group